Budibase/website/content/blog/data/how-to-integrate-multiple-databases.md

 As we’ll see a little later, this can be a little more complicated in practice though.

 The key thing, in either case, is to define a schema for your master database that meets your information needs, while retaining the content of your original sources.

+You might also like our guide to [making an app from Excel spreadsheets](https://budibase.com/blog/data/make-an-app-from-excel-spreadsheets/).

 #### Maintaining consistency and integrity